svinniks/pl-json-store/README.md

 ### Locking stored values

-In order to protect data from accident owervriting, Jodus allows to lock values against direct modification.
+In order to protect data from accident overwriting, Jodus allows to lock values against direct modification.
 "Direct" means that the value of the locked property itself can't be deleted by `DELETE_VALUE` or replaced with a new one by using one of the `SET_...` subprograms.
-Any of the child properties of a locked object or array still can be deleted or modified.
+Any of the child properties of a locked object or array can still be deleted or modified.

 `LOCK_VALUE` and `UNLOCK_VALUE` subprograms are used for locking and unlocking stored values.
-Each of the subprograms takes one argument which is a path to the value being modified.
+Each of the subprograms takes one argument which is a path to the value being locked/unlocked.

 Locking a property **always locks the whole chain of it's parents up to the very root**.
 The generic root `$` is locked by default.

-Unlocking of an object or array **is not possible while it has at leas one locked property**, therefore unlocking of a chain of parents can be done only by iterating through it from bottom to top and executing `UNLOCK_VALUE` separately for each property.
+Unlocking of an object or array **is not possible while it has at least one locked property**, therefore unlocking of a chain of parents can be done only by iterating through it from bottom to top and executing `UNLOCK_VALUE` separately for each property.

 Let's demonstrate behaviour of the locking mechanism in Jodus.
 First, create an object in the root with some levels of nested data: